 You Aren’t Competing with Email:

 When someone opens your email, you have their undivided attention.
-Yes, you still need to have interesting and compelling content in your email to hold their attention, but your marketing messages aren’t getting lost in a sea of other posts by other brands like they do in someone’s Facebook or Instagram feed.
+Yes, you still need to have interesting and compelling content in your email to hold their attention, but your marketing messages aren’t getting lost in a sea of other posts by other brands like they do in other digital marketing channels.

 Email Marketing Has Higher Conversion Rates: